WebP to AVIF Converter

 AVIF

-Next-generation format based on AV1 video codec with superior compression (20-50% smaller than WebP).
-Supports transparency, HDR, wide color gamut, and both lossy and lossless modes.
-The most efficient image format for modern web.
+Next-generation format based on the AV1 video codec.
+Typically 20-50% smaller than WebP at similar quality.
+Supports transparency, HDR, wide color gamut, and lossless mode.
+The most efficient image format for modern web - use it with our AVIF Analyzer to inspect results.

 Quality Settings Guide